On this page

 Conveyance of Land and Business

-Ensure compliance with the Land Holder provisions contained within Part 4 of the Stamp Duties Act 1923.
+We will ensure compliance with the land holder rules in Part 4 of the Stamp Duties Act 1923.

 Foreign Owner Surcharge